 - Applied to upholstered furniture, including juvenile furniture and some items considered to be furniture

-- Was often used for items not required to meet the standard, such as nap mats and mattress pads
+- Resulted in use of flame retardants even in items not required to meet the standard, such as nap mats and mattress pads

 - Was the de facto standard followed by most manufacturers across the U.S. and Canada